yvelikova/axway-open-docs/content/en/docs/apigtw_kerberos/kerberos_use_case_service.md

 ## Configuration process

 The most common client application in this scenario is a browser, so this example focuses on that.
-For instructions on how to configure your browser, see [Configure your browser to authenticate to API Gateway](#configure_browser_service)
+For instructions on how to configure your browser, see [Configure your browser to authenticate to API Gateway](#configure-your-browser-to-authenticate-to-api-gateway)

 The connection between the client application and API Gateway acting as the Kerberos service is by default unsecured.
 For security reasons, it is recommended to enable SSL/TLS connection in the Kerberos service.
 SSL/TLS is configured in the SSL port on the Kerberos service, but you must also configure your browser separately to use SSL/TLS connection.
-For more details, see [Configure browser SPNEGO authentication over SSL/TLS](#system_config_for_spnego_ssl_service).
+For more details, see [Configure browser authentication over SSL/TLS](#configure-browser-authentication).

 ## Configure a user account in Active Directory